DualGo/dualGo/README.md

 See the website here : [dualGo](https://www.episprog.fr "")

 ## Goals
-The main goal of the project is to provide a go 2D framework for making games and other 2D stuff based on OpenGl
+The main goal of the project is to provide a go 2D framework for making games and other 2D stuff based on OpenGL

 ## Dependencies
 DualGo uses a number of projects to work: